raspberrypilearning/sound-machine/en/step_1.md

 from time import sleep
 from random import randint

-# State which pins the components are placed on the Pico
+# State which pins the components are attached to on the Pico
 speaker = Speaker(5)
 button1 = Button(18)
 button2 = Button(19)
 button3 = Button(20)
 button4 = Button(21)

-#A series of functions which create annoying tones
+# A series of functions that create annoying tones
 def tada(): # Ta-Daaa!
     speaker.play(523, 0.1)
     sleep(0.1)
     speaker.play(523, 0.4)

-def chirp(): # series of high-pitched chirps
+def chirp(): # Series of high-pitched chirps
     for _ in range(2):
         for i in range(5000, 2999, -100):
             speaker.play(i, 0.02)
         sleep(0.2)

-def win(): # rising tones
+def win(): # Rising tones
     for i in range(2000, 5000, 100):
         speaker.play(i, 0.05)

-def womp(): # wah-wah-wah-waaaaahhhh
+def womp(): # Wah-wah-wah-waaaaahhhh
     speaker.play(494, 0.5)
     speaker.play(466, 0.5)
     speaker.play(440, 0.5)